The MSC1010Y-1011Y Seminar Series in Translational Research provides a sampling of world-quality research being conducted in the IMS.

 The following are required to complete this course:

-- completion of an on-line ethics course (see schedule below) and submission of the certificate of completion to the IMS Office
+- completion of an on-line ethics course (TCPS2 or NIH) and submission of the certificate of completion to the IMS Office

-- presentation of research-in-progress in the Fall of year two and attendance at group seminar sessions
+- presentation of research-in-progress in the Fall of year two and attendance at group presentation sessions

 - completion of two elective modules in translational research (for students starting the course in September, 2009, or later)

-- presentation at IMS Scientific Day in Year 1 and/or 2 (participation in the Alan Wu Poster Competition OR Laidlaw Manuscript Competition)
+- presentation at IMS Scientific Day in Year 1 and/or 2 (participation in the Alan Wu Poster Competition, Laidlaw Manuscript Competition or Datablitz Student Talks)

 - attendance at IMS Scientific Day in Years 1 and/or 2